codemorphist/pychat/README.md

 # How to run

 1. Config and run server from `PyChat`
-2. Config and run app form `tkinter`
+2. Config and run app from `tkinter`
 3. Enjoy!

 # Config explanation